martijnpoppen/com.eufylife.security/README.md

 - check if the motion sensor is going to work
 - check RTSP for doorbell
 - [Feature Request] Preset response - In progress
-- Turn the eufy pan&tilt via Homey (e.g.: when you’re home turn 180 degrees to the wall)
+- [Feature Request] Turn the eufy pan&tilt via Homey (e.g.: when you’re home turn 180 degrees to the wall)
-- Yhere's an issue with images not updating when devices are paired
+- [BUG] there's an issue with images not updating when devices are paired
+- [BUG] commandSend service expired token after x hours.

 ---
 &nbsp;